jzzheng22/hlp21-project-group-3/doc/buswire.md

    - Highlights the source and target ports of the wire
  - Same functionality as highlighting a Symbol (need to send a Highlight message with an empty list to unhighlight everything)

-`Move of wireIdList *  XYPos`
+`Move of wireId * Index: index *  XYPos list`
  - XYPos is translation vector
- - Not implemented yet, will do when incorporating manual routing
+ - return wire Id, segment Index and translation vector

 ## Interface functions

-`getBoundingBoxes (wModel: Model) (mouseCoord: XYPos): (CommonTypes.ConnectionId * XYPos * XYPos) list`
+`getBoundingBoxes (wModel: Model) (mouseCoord: XYPos): (Index:int * CommonTypes.ConnectionId * XYPos * XYPos) list`
- - Returns all bounding boxes for all wire segments present in the wire model for Sheet to deal with.
+ - Returns all bounding boxes for all wire segments with Wire ID and Segment Index present in the wire model for Sheet to deal with.

 `getWireIdsFromPortIds (wModel: Model) (portIds: CommonTypes.PortId list) : CommonTypes.ConnectionId list`
  - Takes a list of PortIds as input and returns the IDs of all the wires connected to the supplied ports.